-- 10.1 The Trust hopes to provide a safe and supportive school community where pupils feel comfortable seeking help and guidance on anything that may be concerning them about life either at school or at home.
-All teachers will receive training around confidentiality and should ensure that pupils understand that they cannot offer unconditional confidentiality.
-If a child protection issue is disclosed to a member of staff, that member of staff should follow the Trust's Child Protection and Safeguarding procedures. - 10.2 If a staff member is approached by a pupil under 16 who is having, or is contemplating having sexual intercourse, the teacher should: - ensure that the pupil is accessing all the contraceptive and sexual health advice available and understands the risks of being sexually active; - encourage the pupil to talk to their parent or carer.
-Pupils may feel that they are more comfortable bringing these issues to a teacher they trust, but it is important that children and their parents have open and trusting relationships when it comes to sexual health and the academy will encourage this as much as possible; - decide whether there is a child protection issue.
+The Trust hopes to provide a safe and supportive school community where students feel comfortable seeking help and guidance on anything that may be concerning them about life either at school or at home.
+All teachers will receive training around confidentiality and should ensure that students understand that they cannot offer unconditional confidentiality.
+If a child protection issue is disclosed to a member of staff, that member of staff should follow the Trust's Child Protection and Safeguarding procedures.

+If a staff member is approached by a student under 16 who is having, or is contemplating having sexual intercourse, the teacher should:

+- ensure that the student is accessing all the contraceptive and sexual health advice available and understands the risks of being sexually active; - encourage the student to talk to their parent or carer.
+Students may feel that they are more comfortable bringing these issues to a teacher they trust, but it is important that children and their parents have open and trusting relationships

+- when it comes to sexual health and the school will encourage this as much as possible; - decide whether there is a child protection issue.
 This may be the case if the teacher is concerned that there is coercion or abuse involved.
-If a member of staff is informed that a pupil under 13 is having, or is contemplating having sexual intercourse, this will be dealt with under child protection procedures. - 10.3 Pupils with special educational needs may be more vulnerable to exploitation and less able to protect themselves from harmful influences.
+If a member of staff is informed that a student under 13 is having, or is contemplating having sexual intercourse, this will be dealt with under child protection procedures.

+Students with special educational needs may be more vulnerable to exploitation and less able to protect themselves from harmful influences.
 If staff are concerned that this is the case, they should seek support from the Designated Safeguarding Lead to decide what is in the best interest of the child.